 Because of FERPA privacy restrictions, we seldom initiate contact with parents of dependent students.
 Parents with Facebook accounts are encouraged to "like" the Ferris State University Office of Scholarships and Financial Aid Facebook Page.
 While we do not send out student-specific information on Facebook, parents would be informed of financial aid deadlines, policy changes and events.

-Approximately two weeks after each semester begins, provided a student has completed all of his/ her financial aid requirements, financial aid award will credit to his/her billing account at the Business Operations.
+Approximately two weeks after each semester begins, provided a student has completed all of his/ her financial aid requirements, financial aid award will credit to his/her billing account at the Student Financial Services.
 FSU bills one semester at a time, and aid disburses each semester accordingly.
 Half of a student’s financial aid award applies to their bill in the Fall semester and the remaining half applies to their bill in the Spring semester.

-The Business Operations will bill each student for tuition, fees, room and board expenses if they are living on campus or have purchased a meal plan; books that have been charged to the student’s account; and any other charges that are payable to FSU such as parking tickets, lab fees, software purchases, etc.
+The Student Financial Services will bill each student for tuition, fees, room and board expenses if they are living on campus or have purchased a meal plan; books that have been charged to the student’s account; and any other charges that are payable to FSU such as parking tickets, lab fees, software purchases, etc.

 Financial aid will credit toward any charges on the billing account.
 If your financial aid is not sufficient to cover all of the semester charges, then you will be billed for the difference.
 The bills will be sent to the Ferris student mail account.
 Any excess aid will be sent to the student in the form of a refund.